 CSSD will bring new connections, communities and capacities to Pitt's researchers and educators through our Pittsburgh campus and regional campus PennREN nodes.

-The University of Pittsburgh is a charter member of KINBER, the Keystone Initiative for Network-Based Education and Research, and is actively engaged in the establishment of the Pennsylvania Research and Education Network (PennREN).
+The University of Pittsburgh is a charter member of KINBER, and is actively engaged in the establishment of PennREN.

-PennREN will connect researchers, educators, and health care providers through affordable access to scalable high-speed broadband capabilities with connections to national research institutions and networks.
+PennREN connects researchers, educators, and health care providers through affordable access to scalable, high-speed, broadband capabilities with connections to national research institutions and networks.